rveciana/BasemapTutorial/docs/backgrounds.rst

 `bluemarble(ax=None, scale=None, **kwargs) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.bluemarble>`_

 * The scale is useful to downgrade the original image resolution to speed up the process.
 A value of 0.5 will divide the size of the image by 4
-* The image is warped to the final projection, so all projectinos work properly with this method
+* The image is warped to the final projection, so all projections work properly with this method

 .. literalinclude:: ../code_examples/backgrounds/bluemarble.py